 In general, anyone with earned income (here’s what counts) in a given year can contribute to a Roth IRA.
 You can add up to the lesser of the maximum annual contribution or your earnings.

 There is an exception, however, and it’s called the spousal IRA.
-If your spouse earns money, you and your spouse are each able to contribute up to the maximum contribution or your total annual income, whichever is less.
+Even if your spouse does not earn money, you and your spouse are still each able to contribute up to the maximum contribution or your total annual income, whichever is less.

 In addition, the Roth IRA places income limits on who can contribute directly, though you have ways around that.
 The limits for 2024 include: